 The frown on Lan Wangji’s forehead only worsened, though his gaze was kind.

 Wei Wuxian drank more of the bitter liquor, wiping the spill of it at the corner of his mouth with a sleeve.
 It had been a while since he got to indulge, as the alcohol in the bloodpool cave could only be made in small quantities and had to be shared in-between all of them.
-If Lan Wangji intended to remain desperately sober, then he would drink his fill.
+If Lan Wangji intended to remain desperately sober, then he would drink his fill for two.

 To his surprise, Lan Wangji did not berate him for it.
 In fact he pushed the jar set by his side of the table toward Wei Wuxian without a word.
 It threatened to topple after knocking into a hole of the wood, and Wei Wuxian caught it by the neck, his fingers brushing Lan Wangji’s in the movement.
 The man drew his away slowly.

 “Lan Zhan,” Wei Wuxian said when it became evident that Lan Wangji was set on remaining silent.
 “Show me the music you brought.”